rxRust/rxRust/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+## Commit Message

+we recommend use [git-cz](https://github.com/streamich/git-cz) to format your commit message.

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.